rfresh2/XaeroPlus/README.md

 # XaeroPlus

-This is a Forge 1.12.2 mod that depends on and modifies Xaero's WorldMap and Minimap.
+XaeroPlus is a Forge 1.12.2 mod that depends on and modifies Xaero's WorldMap and Minimap with extra features and performance improvements - particularly for use on anarchy servers like 2b2t.

 # Download